 University Galleries of Illinois State University is pleased to present NCHS Sociology Responds to The Canary in the Lake from June 1 through July 25, 2021.
-In accordance with public health guidance, attendance at University Galleries will be kept under 25 at all times and visitors must book an appointment.
-Please see additional information below.

 Organized collaboratively by University Galleries and Normal Community High School (NCHS), this exhibition presents artworks created by more than fifty high school sociology students in conjunction with Alice Hargrave: The Canary in the Lake, an exhibition that was on view at University Galleries from March 4 through May 16, 2021.
 The project team includes Stefen Robinson (sociology and history teacher, NCHS), and the following University Galleries staff members: Kendra Paitz (director and chief curator); Tanya Scott (curator of education); Aaron Caldwell (graduate assistant); and Ari Garcia (gallery assistant).